You are here

 Can I still apply for a grant of probate or administration right now?

-Yes, but the specifics have changed.
-In light of the coronavirus pandemic, in-person court registry services have been suspended until further notice.
-In the meantime, there are still options for submitting a probate or administration application.
-These include dropping your paperwork off at a secure dropbox located at the probate registry.
-Registered mail is also an option, but you run the risk of losing the original will in the mail.
-(Keep in mind you may need to submit the original will with the application.)
+In light of the coronavirus pandemic, in-person court registry services were suspended until July 13.
+In the intervening period, there were still options for submitting a probate or administration application.
+These included a secure dropbox located at the probate registry, and registered mail.

 Find out more about the probate process in our information on dealing with an estate.